For a sustainable future

-One of the key strategic priorities of Elders’ third Eight Point Plan (October 2020 to 30 September 2023) is developing and delivering an authentic and industry leading sustainability program which acknowledges and builds on the initiatives which Elders’ participates in and leads throughout rural and regional Australia, for and on behalf of the entire agriculture industry.
+Elders’ ambition is to develop and then deliver an authentic and industry leading sustainability program which acknowledges and builds on the initiatives in which Elders participates and leads throughout rural and regional Australia, for and on behalf of the entire agriculture industry.

 Our key sustainability principles